-The Graduate Certificate in Professional Counseling is offered by the Department of Behavioral Sciences and Master of Science in Clinical Mental Health Counseling program.
+The Graduate Certificate in Professional Counseling is offered by the Department of Behavioral Sciences.
 Individuals who have a master's degree in counseling (or a related field), but who lack coursework necessary to become licensed as a professional counselor, can pursue this certificate to assist them in meeting the requirements for licensure within their respective state.
 The certificate program gives students the opportunity to strengthen and refine their skills and to obtain foundational knowledge within core counseling areas as required for state licensure.

-- 1. Prerequisites: The applicant must have completed a master's degree in counseling or a related field with a minimum of 3.00 GPA. - 2.
-Personal essay specifying goals and how the FHU program will help meet those goals (300-500 words). - 3.
-Freedom from Conviction of Crimes Form. - 4.
+- 1. Compliance with graduate admission procedures as listed previously within the catalog in the "graduate admissions" section. - 2.
+Prerequisites: The applicant must have completed a master's degree in counseling or a related field with a minimum of 3.00 GPA. - 3.
+Personal essay specifying goals and how the FHU program will help meet those goals (300- 500 words). - 4.
+Freedom from Conviction of Crimes Form. - 5.
 Interview with the Counseling Admissions Committee.

 Certificate students must maintain a minimum of 3.00 GPA in FHU coursework needed for the certificate.
-A course grade below $^{\circ}$ C" is not applicable toward meeting certificate requirements.
-Courses must be completed within a six-year period.
+A course grade below "C" is not applicable toward meeting certificate requirements.
+Courses must be completed within a six-(6) year period.